CBT for Overcoming Self-Doubt | A Practical Guide to Breaking the Loop

 Considering that nowadays we might pay around £85 for a massage or a facial that could last for less than 90 minutes, we really hope that women will also invest in their mental health in a similar way by attending our 6-week programme.

-Sign up to our programme by sending us an e-mail to: therapyforme@outlook.com
+Sign up to our programme by e-mailing: therapyforme@outlook.com

 Learn More